jasonacox/Powerwall-Dashboard/tools/README.md

 ## Tesla History Import Tool

-This is a command line tool to retrieve Powerwall history data from the Tesla Cloud and import that into the Powerwall-Dashboard.
+This is a command line tool to import Powerwall history data from the Tesla Cloud into Powerwall-Dashboard.

 * Author: [@mcbirse](https://github.com/mcbirse) - see issue [#12](https://github.com/jasonacox/Powerwall-Dashboard/issues/12) if you have any questions or find problems.
 * [Details and Instructions](https://github.com/jasonacox/Powerwall-Dashboard/blob/main/tools/tesla-history/)